twbs/bootstrap/site/content/docs/5.2/getting-started/vite.md

    }
    ```

-2. **Next we create our `src/index.html`.** This is the HTML page Vite will load in the browser to utilize the bundled CSS and JS we'll add to it in later steps.
-Before we can do that, we have to give it something to render and include the `output` JS from the previous step.
+2. **Next we fill in `src/index.html`.** This is the HTML page Vite will load in the browser to utilize the bundled CSS and JS we'll add to it in later steps.

    ```html
    <!doctype html>